5 Cloud Computing for Data Science

 3. Click “New Notebook” to create a new notebook

 Google Colab is essentially Jupyter notebooks running on Google’s servers, with a few additional features.
-You can run Python code, create visualizations, and even access GPU and TPU accelerators for free (with usage limits).
+You can run Python code, create visualisations, and even access GPU and TPU accelerators for free (with usage limits).

 The key advantages of Colab include: